JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ## Method
 ### 3.1 Prepare a new VM
-It is strongly suggested to run the freeIPA-server on its own VM.
+It is strongly suggested to run the FreeIPA-server on its own VM.
 Other VMs, like mgmt-01, will depend on IAM functionality.
 Keeping seperate VMs avoids circular dependency.
 Misconfiguration in this lab could lead to IPA policy denying your login, effectively locking you out of your own identity system.
 This solution prevents the risk of such lock-out accidents.

 #### 3.1.1 Clone rocky-base
 Create a new clone from the *rocky-base* template.
 Give it the name *ipa-01*, a VM ID and static IPv4- and IPv6-addresses.

 #### 3.1.2 Add new VM in Ansible
-On the *mgmt-01* VM, add the new IPA host to the Ansible *hosts.ini* file.
-We'll put it under the *[rocky]* category and also create a new *[ipa-server]* category for it.
+On the *mgmt-01* VM, add the new *ipa-01*-host to the Ansible *hosts.ini* file.
+We'll put it under the *[rocky]* category and also create a new *[ipaservers]* category for it.

 Copy over the public SSH-key of the *mgmt* VM to the IPA VM.
 Confirm that it's working with:
 ```
-ansible ipa -m ping
+ansible ipaservers -m ping
 ```

 #### 3.1.3 Install packages